-This was a raiding party from the kingdom of Sheba, hundreds of miles away in the area of modern Yemen (in the southeastern tip of the Saudia Arabian peninsula).
-Sheba is best known from the visit of the Queen of Sheba to King Solomon a thousand years later, when it was a famous center of international trade and a source of precious myrrh.
-By New Testament times, goods from exotic ports like India and China made their way through Sheba on camel caravans.
+This was a raiding party from the kingdom of Sheba, hundreds of miles away in the area of modern Yemen at the southeastern tip of the Saudia Arabian peninsula.
+Sheba is best known for the visit of the Queen of Sheba to King Solomon a thousand years later, when it had become a famous center of international trade and a source of precious myrrh.
+By New Testament times, goods from exotic ports like India and China also made their way through Sheba on camel caravans.

-The Sabean raid against Job dates back to less glorious times.
-But this kind of lightning raid is typical of life in the deserts of the Middle East, both in ancient and more modern times.
-And it fits right in with the time of Abraham and Isaac, contemporaries of Job, as recorded in Genesis.
-Genesis 14 mentions raiders coming from hundreds of miles away through the desert against Sodom and Gomorrah.
+But the Sabean raid against Job dates back to less glorious times.
+This kind of lightning raid is typical of life in the deserts of the Middle East, both in ancient and more modern times.
+And it fits right in with the time of Abraham and Isaac, who were contemporaries of Job.
+Abraham, too, dealt with raiders who came from hundreds of miles away against Sodom and Gomorrah (Genesis 14).

 3 Elohim: This is one of the names of God used in ancient Israel, often translated simply as